matthewpanizza/BoostedUnbrickFirmware/README.md

 <img src="Pictures/NewMCUSoldered.jpg" width="40%">

 I also needed a way to get the PICKit 3 connected to the MCU so I could upload code and debug it.
-I didn't want to spend the $40+ to get a proper 10-pin [Tag-Connect](https://www.tag-connect.com/product-category/products/cables/10-pin-target) adapter, so I opted to solder on a set of small 28AWG wires to a 0.1mm header.
+I didn't want to spend the $40+ to get a proper 10-pin [Tag-Connect](https://www.tag-connect.com/product-category/products/cables/10-pin-target) adapter, so I opted to solder on a set of small 28AWG wires to a 0.1-inch header.
 Added a little super-glue as well to keep the wires from ripping off during testing.
 Now I was able to plug the PCB into the PICKit.

 As mentioned in the [Doing My Homework on the dsPIC section](#doing-my-homework-on-the-dspic), I followed the Predictable Design's guide for starting the project in MPLAB X and choosing the correct variant of the dsPIC33.
 With a fresh project started, and the PICKit connected to the newly soldered MCU, I uploaded the starter code to the MCU.
 No issues uplaoding, but also no hardware control yet.
 Time for some firmware...

 ### Putting the Magic Fuzzies Back in (Part 2): ~~Coding~~ Software Engineering

-Now that the PIC was installed and debugging working in MPLAB, it was time to start writing software to control the board in the same way Boosted's firmware did.
+Now that the PIC was installed, and debugging working in MPLAB, it was time to start writing software to control the board in the same way Boosted's firmware did.
 First order of business was to get "Hello World" working on the PIC with the LED controller.
-The library for the TLC59108 is written to use the Arduino HAL functions for talking to the chip over I2C, but unfortunately, the PIC doesn't have the same I2C.read and I2C.write functions.
-To overcome this, and to make porting both the LED IC library and the BMS IC library to the PIC easier, I wrote functions which behaved the same as the Arduino functions but using the PIC HAL.
+The library for the TLC59108 is written to use the Arduino HAL functions for talking to the chip over I2C, but unfortunately, the PIC doesn't have the same ```I2C.read()``` and ```I2C.write()``` functions.
+To overcome this, and to make porting both the LED IC library and the BMS IC library to the PIC easier, I wrote functions which behaved the same as the Arduino functions but using the PIC HAL under the hood.

 After a little bit of debugging and reading the I2C lines using my logic analyzer, I had the equivalent I2C read and I2C write functions working.
 Many of these were taken from MCC's auto-generated header files with slight modifications.